BELLA VELA is hull #25 and the last Swan 53 built before Nautor started building the Swan 54 on the same hull mold. The 54 is still being built today.

 There is an emergency tiller stowed in the lazarette.

-the mast is stacked through the deck and onto a composite mast step.
+The mast is stepped through the deck and onto a composite mast step.
 There are tie rods from the mast collar to the mast shoe.
 The mast shoe is aluminum.

 All through-hulls below the waterline, except for the fridge, are of bronze and finished flush with the outside of the hull and located in an accessible position.